cargomedia/cm/README.md

 ### Cloning the CM skeleton application

-In your projects directory `/Users/<user-name>/Projects/`, run:
+In your workspace, run:
 ```bash
 composer create-project cargomedia/CM-project --repository-url="http://satis.cargomedia.ch" <project-name>
 ```
+This will create a new directory `<project-name>` containing a project based on CM.

 ### Setting up a virtual host

-The Apache configuration of the virtual host for you project should be defined in `/usr/local/etc/apache2/cargomedia/vhosts/<project-name>.conf` and read as follows:
+The only entry point of your application should be `public/index.php`.
+A typical Apache virtual host configuration for this purpose were:

 ```conf
 <VirtualHost *>